How to Prevent Road Rage on Florida Roads

 Anyone can feel rage when driving.
-It is likely that every car owner has an incident they can think of when they were behind the wheel and perhaps yelled at a car that cut them off at an intersection, for example.
+It is likely that every car owner has an incident they can think of when they were behind the wheel and perhaps yelled at a car that cut them off at an intersection.
 “Road rage” is a term used to describe aggressive or angry driving practices or behaviors used by motorists.
 Acts of road rage may include cutting off other drivers, shouting, horn-honking, and other reckless behavior.
 Road rage may also involve reacting strongly to other drivers behaving aggressively while driving.
 For example, this could include beeping the horn at someone who cuts you off in traffic.